kianoushakbari93/DeltaTableCreator/README.md

 - ./start.sh

 The scripts were originally going to create a further table which had one of its columns dropped.
-However the Hive-Delta connector version 3.2.0 jar only has Delta reader 1 and writer 2 available to it, whilst column operations are only possible on reader 2 and writer 5 or above.
+However, the Hive-Delta connector version 3.2.0 jar only has Delta reader 1 and writer 2 available to it, whilst column operations are only possible on reader 2 and writer 5 or above.
 The code to create this table still exists in main.py to potentially be re-incorporated when the connector supports these versions.

 If the scripts are run on a CDH machine more than once it will cause the connector jar to be temporarily loaded incorrectly.
 This is a CDH related issue that cannot be resolved currently.
 It does NOT impact the creation and population of the Delta tables, it does stop the Delta data from being queried (i.e. SELECT _ FROM) however the Delta tables themselves can still be queried in this period (i.e. SELECT COUNT(_) FROM).
 If left for approximately 3 hours this issue does resolve itself.

 **_Process Flow_**

 **BASH**

-- Copy the ALTERDROP.sql script in the staging directory for later to run in Hive
 - Download and install Spark if it doesn’t already exist
 - Delete spark tgz
 - Download a few JAR files from Maven repository for the Spark to work with Hive